-A court of law may also impose penalties against both the student and his or her parents if a school-aged student is deliberately not attending school.
-A complaint against the parent may be filed in court if the student:
+A court of law may also impose penalties against a student's parents if a school-aged student is deliberately not attending school.
+A complaint against the parent may be filed in court if the student is absent without excuse from school on ten or more days or parts of days within a sixmonth period in the same school year.

-Is absent from school on ten or more days or parts of days within a six-month period in the same school year, or
+If a student age 12 through age 18 incurs unexcused absences on ten or more days or parts of days within a six-month period in the same school year, the district, in most circumstances, will refer the student to truancy court.